mdyeamin/-healthcare-react-firebase/README.md

-# Getting Started with Create React App
+# Health  Sense

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Health  Sense](https://health-sense-d3b2a.web.app/).

 ## Available Scripts
+* this is health care website
+* This website is a complete medical related website and receive your services through this website
+* This website provides quality services about health
+* We are treated by experienced doctors from the hospital
+* You come to us and find out about us by verifying

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [Code Link](https://github.com/Programming-Hero-Web-Course3/healthcare-related-website-mdyeamin) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.